 - Kombucha scoby (more on this below)

-This is the ultimate multi-tasking drink, with coffee for the energy and the kombucha for the extra nutrients.
+This is the ultimate multi-tasking drink, with coffee for energy and kombucha for the extra nutrients.

 Easy Coffee Kombucha Recipe